Torque-Money/Dev-Environment/README.md

 #### Staking

-When a user stakes tokens in our liquidity pool, they will receive LP tokens equal to `D * TLP / TVL` where `D` is the amount of the tokens deposited, `TLP` is the total number of LP tokens in circulation, and `TVL` is the total amount of the staked asset in the pool.
+When a user stakes tokens in our leveraging pool, they will receive LP tokens equal to `D * TLP / TVL` where `D` is the amount of the tokens deposited, `TLP` is the total number of LP tokens in circulation, and `TVL` is the total amount of the staked asset in the pool.
 LP tokens may be traded around, allowing the staker to exchange the value of their underlying assets without having to redeem them.

 These staked tokens will be lended out to leveragers who will be charged an interest rate on top of what they borrow which will be redistributed back to the staker.
 LP tokens may be redeemed for `R * TVL / TLP` of the initial tokens staked where `R` is the amount of LP tokens to be redeemed, and `TLP` and `TVL` have the same meanings as above.